JonPSmith/AuthPermissions.AspNetCore/README.md

 - Contains an admin services to sync the authentication provider users with  AuthP's users.
 - Has a comprehensive set of admin services to manage AuthP's Roles, Tenants and Users.

 The AuthP is an open-source library under the MIT licence.
-The documentation can be found in the [GitHub wiki](!!!!) and see [ReleaseNotes](https://github.com/JonPSmith/AuthPermissions.AspNetCore/blob/main/ReleaseNotes.md) for details of changes.
+The documentation can be found in the [GitHub wiki](https://github.com/JonPSmith/AuthPermissions.AspNetCore/wiki) and see [ReleaseNotes](https://github.com/JonPSmith/AuthPermissions.AspNetCore/blob/main/ReleaseNotes.md) for details of changes.

-**NOTE: No NuGet version released yet - still in development.**

 ## Example code in this repo